ayumi-cloud/sc-main/README.md

 ### Testing ⚙️

-The Parser module uses the following:
+All the modules including the Summer CMS core uses the following:

 - A [PHPUnit](https://phpunit.de) test suite.
 - A coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).